 1. Comparing several KPI values by single value pie charts

 Need to show percentage or compare several products or projects?
 Pie charts are a great tool for that.
 You can place text on the white or colored background, or make charts bigger and eliminate the amount of description.
-Notice how adding a simple background shape improves the look of the data presentation.
+Notice how adding a simple background shape improves the look of the data presented.
 Now it’s more the infographics than a standard MS Office chart, isn’t it?

 2. Enhancing the pie chart with the illustrated data legend